Will Knaak: Music career

+In 2026 Knaak toured as a member of Ty Myers' backing band.

 Blue October and related projects

-Through his extensive session work, Knaak befriended local producer and studio owner Matt Noveskey.
+Through his extensive session work in Austin, Knaak befriended local producer and studio owner Matt Noveskey.
 When Noveskey's band Blue October found themselves in need of a guitarist in February 2018, Knaak jumped at the opportunity.
 His first studio work with the band was on the song "King" for their ninth studio album I Hope You're Happy which reached number 28 on the Billboard 200 and number 3 on the Billboard Alternative Albums chart.
 He also appeared in the music video for the single "Daylight".
 He toured North America and Europe for Blue October's I Hope You’re Happy tour in 2018–2019, and his first album with the group, Live From Manchester was released in November 2019.
 In 2020 Knaak played lead guitar on Blue October's tenth album This is What I Live For and received co-writing credit for the song "Stay with Me".
 In a 2020 interview, Blue October frontman Justin Furstenfeld said Knaak is probably the most talented guitarist Blue October has ever had, calling him a "true professional guitarist".
 Along with Noveskey and Blue October's drum technician Charley Seiss, Knaak is also a member of the Ryan Delahoussaye-fronted side project The Meeting Place, which played their first shows in August 2019.
 He also contributed guitar to Matt Noveskey's side project Icarus Bell, co-writing the band's debut single "Aces".
 During the summer of 2022 Knaak toured with Blue October, opening for the Goo Goo Dolls on a three month run which saw the band playing premier amphitheaters across North America.
 Knaak contributed guitar to part 1 of Blue October's double album Spinning the Truth Around, and co-wrote the music for two songs, "How Can You Love Me If You Don't Even Like Me?", and "The Kitchen Drawer".
 Knaak played guitar on the first leg of the album's supporting tour in late 2022.
 Knaak's final concert with Blue October was December 17, 2022, in San Antonio, Texas.
 On August 8, 2024 at a concert in New Braunfels, Texas, Will joined Blue October on stage for the first time in nearly two years.
 In October 2025 Knaak rejoined Blue October to play guitar on their "We Didn't Die Young" tour.
+In the summer of 2026 Knaak toured in Europe with Blue October both as a member of the band and as the opening act.